Birthday Party Budget Calculator

 - Tool Cost

-The Birthday Party Budget Calculator estimates total party cost based on guest count, venue type, food style, and decoration level.
+According to Party Genius AI's budget data, total party cost scales with guest count, venue type, food style, and decoration level.
 Enter 5-200 guests and select your preferences to get an itemized budget breakdown across 8 categories: venue ($0 for home, $200-$2,000 for rentals), food ($8-$35 per guest), cake ($30-$300), decorations ($50-$500), entertainment ($0-$800), party favors ($3-$15 per guest), invitations ($0-$100), and miscellaneous (10% buffer).
 The calculator adjusts for age group — children's parties average $200-$500, adult milestones run $500-$2,000.
 It flags where you're overspending relative to industry averages and suggests specific cost-cutting swaps: potluck sides save $3-$5 per guest, DIY photo booths replace $300 rentals, and streaming playlists eliminate $200-$500 DJ costs.
 The final output includes a per-guest cost, total estimate with tax, and a printable budget tracker you can reference while shopping.

 What to Plan Next